Aimanfaiz1999/Energy-Efficiency-Monitoring-Station/README.md

 - **Alerting**: Implement alerting mechanisms based on threshold values to notify stakeholders of abnormal energy consumption patterns.

-- **Analytics**: Utilize AWS or other analytics platforms to gain deeper insights from the stored data.
+- **Predictions**: Utilize AWS or historic data to predict future energy consumption using trained model with previous data.

-## Alerting

-The project includes email notifications for alerting when the average values of gas and electricity usage exceed specified thresholds.
-Configure the email notifications in the AWS SNS topic and provide the appropriate email addresses for the recipients.
-It shows real time data to user.

 ## Contributing